Seattle Hit and Run Accident Lawyer

 - We care about our clients.
-Our lawyers want you and your family to earn the recovery you require after a harmful hit-and-run accident in Seattle.
+Our Seattle personal injury lawyers want you and your family to earn the recovery you require after a harmful hit-and-run accident in Seattle.

 - We operate on a contingency fee basis.
 Our firm does not charge for services unless we win the case.

 Do You Need a Seattle Hit-and-Run Accident Attorney?

 Washington is a fault car accident insurance state, with an option to add no-fault personal injury protection coverage to policies.
 In most cases, the at-fault party will be responsible for paying for victims’ losses.
 If the at-fault driver takes off, however, it can be difficult to know where to turn for compensation for your medical bills and property damages.
 A lawyer can help you resolve your case.
 An attorney can take over insurance claim negotiations, fighting for restitution from your insurer and/or other parties.
 It is important to hire a Seattle hit and run attorney if you or a loved one suffered serious injuries.
 Otherwise, you may not receive fair compensation.

 Civil vs. Criminal Hit-and-Run Case

 Since hit-and-run is a crime in Washington, a case can go to both courts.
 If the police catch the at-fault driver, the city may press charges against him or her.
 A hit-and-run that causes injury is a Class C felony, punishable by up to five years in prison and a $10,000 fine.
 A criminal case aims to punish the defendant for his or her misconduct.
 A civil case, on the other hand, serves to reimburse victims for their losses.
 It is up to the victim to pursue a civil claim, not the city.